 - Tomato- Should I use fresh or canned tomatoes? is a question.
 For me both works fine but personally I prefer canned diced tomatoes.
 They are juicy and makes a nice thick juicy gravy.
 Along with diced tomatoes I added tomato paste as well for the richness it gives.
-Feel free to replace canned tomato with 8 fresh roma tomatoes.
+Feel free to replace them with 8 fresh roma tomatoes and make it.

-- Spices- Red chili flakes, black peppers, salt, and cumin powder are the key spices for the recipe.
+- Spices- Red chili flakes, black peppers, salt, and ground cumin are the key spices for the recipe.
 For adding extra heat use habanero pepper or cayenne pepper.
-This Morocco shakshuka is nice spicy not hot spicy.
+This Moroccoan eggs shakshuka is nice spicy not hot spicy.
 Traditionally harrisa is added for the heat.